+Calligraphy in Modern and Contemporary Times

 Standing in any part of the Islamic world in the 19th century, an observer would have seen calligraphy as a vibrant, revered and apparently immovable tradition.
 But its transmission and renewal were challenged by the growing cultural hegemony of European modernity.
 The traditional modes of learning with which it was associated were gradually eroded by modern science, just as Arabic printed books, which had existed since the 16th century, were becoming so widespread as to encroach on the prerogatives of scribes.
 Then, towards the early 20th century, the Arabic script was replaced, in many countries, by European alphabets: Latin in Sub-Saharan Africa, Southeast Asia, and the Republic of Turkey; and Cyrillic in Soviet Central Asia.
-This combination of factors led to a decrease in elementary school teaching of calligraphy, a decline in its status, and a loss of institutional support for training at higher levels.
+This combination of factors led to a decrease in its teaching at school level, a decline of its status, and a loss of institutional support for training at higher levels.

 Even though calligraphy receded in this period, it was perpetuated in different local contexts.
 Its recent history in Istanbul encapsulates many of these trials.
-In the 1920s, the city went from being arguably the foremost center for calligraphy in the world to one in which its most renowned practitioners had to work with little recognition, and in the private sphere.
-By the second half of the 20th century, as a renewed interest in their art began to surface, these masters were still alive, and ready to pass on their skills to the next generation.
+In the 1920s, the city went from being arguably the foremost center for calligraphy in the world to one in which its most renowned practitioners had to work with little recognition, mostly in the private sphere.
+By the second half of the 20th century, as a renewed interest in their art began to surface, these Ottoman masters were still alive, and available to pass on their skills to the next generation.
 The last of them died in the 1980s, and today Istanbul is a thriving center that perpetuates skills and a tradition with living roots in the Ottoman era.
-In the present age of globalisation, it attracts students from the four corners of the world, from Morocco to Pakistan, but also from the United States to Japan, to receive advanced training in classical calligraphy.
+In the present age of globalization, it attracts students from the four corners of the world, from Morocco to Pakistan, but also from the United States to Japan, to receive advanced training in classical calligraphy.

-It takes several years of full-time study to master one of the Six Pens, a process is still sanctioned today by the award of a traditional “license” (Ar. ijaza).
+It takes several years of full-time study to master one of the Six Pens, a process is still sanctioned today by the award of a traditional “license” (Ar. ijaza) at Istanbul.
+The pupil begins by learning single letters, each with its particular articulation of forms, set of proportions, and variations of stroke width, based on exemplars set by a master (these are commonly available as printed booklets today, although original works were used historically).
+The pupil then moves on to combinations of letters and eventually to whole words.
+At every step, his or her practice sheets are corrected by the teacher.
+Once fully trained, the student prepares a formal composition, usually in a set rectangular format.
+If approved, it is endorsed in writing by one or several masters and retained as a diploma (ijaza) which confers formal permission to sign one’s work in this style.